Have you been diagnosed with a brain tumour? Order your free information pack.

 If successful, the treatment can be put forward to the appropriate authorities for approval to be licensed for use.
 This approval process can take several years.

-Phase 4 trials are conducted after a drug has been shown to be effective and has been licensed to treat an illness.
+Phase 4 clinical trials are conducted after a drug has been shown to be effective and has been licensed to treat an illness.

 · assess any long-term risks and benefits and any rare side-effects of the drug.